Building an expressive API for custom confirm dialogs in React

 hook to show the Confirm Dialog can also be updated like this

-1import useConfirm from './ConfirmDialog';23function Demo() {4const confirm = useConfirm();56const handleDeleteAll = async () => {7const choice = await confirm({8title: "Delete all",9description: "Are you sure you want to delete everything?"10confirmBtnLabel: "Yes",11});1213if (choice) {14// Perform your dangerous critical action here.15}16};1718return (19<Button onClick={handleDeleteAll}>20Delete all21</Button>22);23}
+1import useConfirm from './ConfirmDialog';23function Demo() {4const confirm = useConfirm();56const handleDeleteAll = async () => {7const choice = await confirm({8title: "Delete all",9description: "Are you sure you want to delete everything?",10confirmBtnLabel: "Yes",11});1213if (choice) {14// Perform your dangerous critical action here.15}16};1718return (19<Button onClick={handleDeleteAll}>20Delete all21</Button>22);23}

 Try to go trace the above code once from confirm()